radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * The Common Name RDN MUST NOT be used to identify peers
 * Certifcates MAY use wildcards in the identifiers of DNS names and realm names, but only as the complete, left-most label.
 * RADIUS/(D)TLS clients validate the servers identity to match their local configuration, accepting the identity on the first match:
-  - If the expected RADIUS/(D)TLS server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented realm names in the subjectAltName:naiRealm extension.
+  - If the expected RADIUS/(D)TLS server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{!RFC7585}}.
-  - If the expected RADIUS/(D)TLS server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, the configured name is matched against the presented names from the subjectAltName:DNS extension.
+  - If the expected RADIUS/(D)TLS server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, that name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
 Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{!RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
-  - If the expected RADIUS/(D)TLS server was configured as an IP address, the configured IP address is matched against the presented addresses in the subjectAltName:iPAddr extension.
+  - If the expected RADIUS/(D)TLS server was configured as an IP address, the configured IP address is matched against the presented identifier in any subjectAltName entry of type iPAddress {{!RFC5280}}.
   - Clients MAY use other attributes of the certificate to validate the servers identity, but it MUST NOT accept any certificate without validation.
   - Clients which also act as servers (i.e. proxies) MUST NOT accept any certificate that are used for outgoing connections.
 Omitting these checks can lead to seucurity issues see {{security_considerations}}.
 * RADIUS/(D)TLS servers validate the certificate of the RADIUS/(D)TLS client against a local database of acceptable clients.
   The database may enumerate acceptable clients either by IP address or by a name component in the certificate.
-  * For clients configured by DNS name, the configured name is matched against the presented names from the subjectAltName:DNS extension.
+  * For clients configured by DNS name, the configured name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
-  * For clients configured by their source IP address, the configured IP address is matched against the presented addresses in the subjectAltName:iPAddr extension.
+  * For clients configured by their source IP address, the configured IP address is matched against the presented identifiers of any subjectAltName entry of type iPAddress {{!RFC5280}}.
     For clients configured by IP range, the certificate MUST be valid for the IP address the client is currently using.
   * Implementation MAY consider additional subjectAltName extensions to identify a client.
   * If configured by the administrator, the identity check MAY be omitted after a successful {{RFC5280}} trust chain check, e.g. if the client used dynamic lookup there is no configured client identity to verify.
 The clients authorization MUST then be validated using a certificate policy OID unless both peers are part of a trusted network.
-* Implementations MAY allow configuration of a set of additional properties of the certificate to check for a peer's authorization to communicate (e.g. a set of allowed values in subjectAltName:URI or a set of allowed X.509v3 Certificate Policies).
+* Implementations MAY allow configuration of a set of additional properties of the certificate to check for a peer's authorization to communicate (e.g. a set of allowed values presented in  subjectAltName entries of type uniformResourceIdentifier {{RFC5280}} or a set of allowed X.509v3 Certificate Policies).

 ### Authentication using X.509 certificate fingerprints